danprince/danthedev.com/posts/2022-05-01-javascripts-dependency-problem.md

 There's a reason that toy shops don't sell lego bricks individually.
 Small modules dilute the coherence of the ecosystem as a whole.

 ### Inexperienced Developers
 For better or worse, new programmers often start with JavaScript.
-It's a deceptively simple language, and the permissive design means we can become productive relatively quickly.
+It's a deceptively simple language, and the permissive design means they can become productive relatively quickly.
 Throughout their learning experiences, many arrive at [false summits][false-peaks] where they mistakenly assume they have mastered the language.

 These inexperienced but overconfident developers tend to discover that it is harder to make a meaningful contribution to an existing package than it is to create a simpler version from scratch.